Categories

 Beehiiv and Substack both built recommendation tools into their platforms — if you’re on one of those, you can recommend any other newsletter also on their platform.
 Writers I’ve talked to who are using these tools have raved about how effective they’ve been.

-Sparkloop rolled out Upscribe, which allows you to recommend other newsletters pretty much regardless of email platform.
+SparkLoop rolled out Upscribe, which allows you to recommend other newsletters pretty much regardless of email platform.
 And if you’re recommending a newsletter that’s part of their Partner network, you could actually be getting paid for driving sign-ups for other newsletters.
 (Upscribe doesn’t work with every platform, but it works with most.
 You can sign up here and check it out.)

 In this example, Jay shares a few other newsletters he likes after you've already signed up for his newsletter.